Ribbon-cutting set for Joyful Life Hypnotherapy

-The Greater Tehachapi Chamber of Commerce will host a ribbon-cutting for Joyful Life Hypnotherapy at 4 p.m.
+The Greater Tehachapi Chamber of Commerce has announced a ribbon-cutting event for a new business, Joyful Life Hypnotherapy.
+The event will take place at 4 p.m.
 Thursday, March 16.

 Commented